Parth1906/SPPU-2019-Pattern-SE-COMP-Computer-Graphics-Practicals/README.md

 6. Write C++ program to draw a concave polygon and fill it with desired color using scan fill algorithm.

 7. Write C++ program to implement Cohen Southerland line clipping algorithm.

+PDF is also uploaded with output screenshots of every program.